What are conduct disorders and how to find a therapist for conduct disorders?

 The symptoms of conduct disorder can vary depending on each individual child.
 The seriousness of the disorder can be graded in levels; mild, moderate, and severe.
 Conduct disorder is more common in boys than girls and often occurs during late childhood or early teenage years.

 The main symptoms of conduct disorder can include:

-Aggressiveness: This sees the child engaging in behavior that threaten or cause physical harm to others.
+Aggressiveness: This sees the child engaging in behaviour that threaten or cause physical harm to others.
 This includes bullying, fighting, use of weapons, cruelty to animals, or forcing others into sexual activity.

-Destructive behavior: This sees the child engaging in vandalism or the intentional destruction of property, including arson.
+Destructive behaviour: This sees the child engaging in vandalism or the intentional destruction of property, including arson.

-Deceitful behavior: This sees the child stealing from others and compulsively lying.
+Deceitful behaviour: This sees the child stealing from others and compulsively lying.

 Children with conduct disorder may have low self-esteem and frequently throw tantrums or remain irritable.

-Some children with conduct disorder may be unable to see how their behavior harms others and may have little remorse for their actions.
+Some children with conduct disorder may be unable to see how their behaviour harms others and may have little remorse for their actions.